Paolumaya/Maya-Lore/Inspiration/Maya Chatter 1.md

     - Do they share sensory input?
 Can Sadie and Amber see/hear/smell independently through their own heads?
 Can Maya perceive through their senses?
 Is it overwhelming sometimes?
     - How do they communicate internally?
 Is it spoken thought, pure emotion, imagery?
     - How do they resolve disagreements or conflicting instincts/desires?
 Who usually "wins"?
 Is there a dominant personality, or is it situational?
-    - Do Sadie and Amber retain their full Paolumu intelligence/instincts, or have they been somewhat "uplifted" or altered by the fusion with a human mind?
+    - Do Sadie and Amber retain their full Paolumu intelligence/instincts, or have they been somewhat "uplifted" or altered by the integration with a human mind?
 2. **Physical Integration Details:**

     - Where _exactly_ do Sadie and Amber's necks emerge?
 Is it symmetrical?
 Does it cause Maya any physical discomfort or strain when they move?